Thank you, Lane voters! See the latest report (July 1, 2026) on Bond Updates.

 This project has been tracked as two phases of work:

-- AIR – This portion of the work is complete.
+- AIR – Replacing the campus compressed air system is complete.

 - ITEC – Bond staff continue to assist in upgrades to equipment and teaching environments.